-The Monitoring Council's primary vision is that the creation of broader and more streamlined access to monitoring data and statewide assessment products through the efforts of themespecific workgroups to develop a set of internet portals provides the catalyst to improve the efficiency and effectiveness of California's water quality and associated ecosystem monitoring and assessment programs.
+The Monitoring Council's primary vision is that the creation of broader and more streamlined access to monitoring data and statewide assessment products through a set of theme-based web portals provides the catalyst to improve the efficiency and effectiveness of California's water quality and associated ecosystem monitoring and assessment programs.
 A fundamental element of this vision is the philosophy that the theme-based web portals themselves are central to the success of efforts to improve access and create statewide assessment frameworks.
-As validated by the prototypes developed during 2009 and 2010, creation of the web portals promotes and organizes critical improvements in monitoring, assessment, and reporting that are impossible to achieve in a strictly bottom-up effort focused only on technical design and coordination.
+As validated by the prototypes developed during 2009 and 2010, creation of the web portals promotes and organizes critical improvements in monitoring, assessment, and reporting that are impossible to achieve in a strictly bottom-up effort focused only on technical coordination.
 This philosophy provides an essential foundation for each element in the Monitoring Council's five-part approach to achieving the goals set by the Statute.